mrochon/copilot_react/README.md

 - **Listening state**: Visual indicator when processing user input
 - **Speaking animation**: Gentle movement during speech
 - **Responsive design**: Scales appropriately on different screen sizes

+### Real Photo Support
+- Drop in any JPEG/PNG headshot to immediately personalize the avatar
+- Configurable mouth overlay to match your subject's facial geometry
+- Reverts to the stylised fallback if no photo is supplied

 ### Testing and Development